Touma Kamijou | Accelerator | Railgun's Main Cast (Mikoto Misaka)

 - Alliterative Name: Tsuzuri Tessou.

-- The Load: In spite of being a SWAT Team officer, she manages to become a hostage held at knife-point whom needed Yomikawa to rescue her.
+- The Load: In spite of being a SWAT Team officer, she somehow manages to become a hostage held at knife-point whom needed Yomikawa to rescue her.

 - The Medic: One of her only useful skills is to patch others up after a battle.